Shivansh-varshney/muffinbite-docs/README.md

 ## About

 This is the documentation site for MuffinBite, built with Next.js 15.
-It provides comprehensive guides, setup instructions, and usage examples for the MuffinBite email automation framework.
+It provides comprehensive guides, setup instructions, and usage examples for the MuffinBite email automation tool.

 <!-- **Live Site**: [Visit Documentation](https://muffinbite-docs.vercel.app) *(if deployed)* -->